HiDefTextiles/HiDefKnits/README.md

 There he specialised in animation and visual effects (i.e. VFX).
 Moreover, he has taken several advanced character animation trainings from iAnimate.
-Ólafur has worked as a visual effects artist at RVX, and he is currently a character animator at CAOZ Ltd. See (CV)[RANNIS/cv_otm.pdf] for details.
+Ólafur has worked as a visual effects artist at RVX, 3D artist and animator at Clockwork Alien Games,
+3D Modeler and texturer at inHouse, and he is currently a character animator at CAOZ Ltd. See (CV)[RANNIS/cv_otm.pdf] for details.

 **Brennan Novak**, an American national based in Berlin, and is the core-developer